kyma-project/btp-manager/README.md

     ```bash
     kubectl apply -f https://github.com/kyma-project/btp-manager/releases/latest/download/btp-operator-default-cr.yaml
     ```
-3. To check the `BtpOperator` CR status, run the following command:
+3. To check the BtpOperator CR status, run the following command:
    ```sh
    kubectl get btpoperators btpoperator
    ```
+   > **NOTE:**
-   > **NOTE:** The CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`.
-To create a Secret, follow the instructions in [Create a BTP Manager Secret](./docs/user/tutorials/04-10-create-btp-manager-secret.md).
+   > If the BtpOperator CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`, you must create the Secret.
+See the instructions in [Create a BTP Manager Secret](./docs/user/tutorials/04-10-create-btp-manager-secret.md).

 For more installation options, read the [Install and Uninstall BTP Manager](./docs/contributor/01-10-installation.md) document.